tsauvajon/twelvefa/Readme.md

 # benchmark
 go test ./calc -bench=.

-# build and run the server
+# build
 go build

+# test the client
+PORT=3001 ./twelvefa & # run the service in the background to test the client TWELVEFA_ADDRESS=:3001 go test -v ./cli pkill ./twelvefa

+# run the backend
 PORT=3000 ./twelvefa

 # open a new terminal